 The Company manages unlisted unit trusts and investment funds through asset management subsidiaries.
 Control over these managed unlisted unit trusts and investment funds may exist since the Company has power over the activities of the funds.
 However, these unlisted unit trusts and investment funds have not been consolidated because the Company does not have the ability to affect the level of returns and is not exposed to significant variability in returns from the funds.
-The Company earns management fees from the management of these unlisted unit trusts and investment funds which are commensurate with the services provided and are reported in revenue from the provision of services.
-Management fees are generally based on the value of the AUM.
-Therefore, the fees earned are impacted by the composition of the AUM and fluctuations in financial markets.
+The Company earns management fees from the management of these unlisted unit trusts and investment funds because the provision of services.
+Management fees are generally based on the value of the assets under management.
+Therefore, the fees earned are impacted by the composition of the assets under management and fluctuations in financial markets.
 The revenue earned is included in revenue from the provision of services in section 1-2.